kurt-krueckeberg/data-structures-cplus/notes/bst-implementations.rst

         const Node* find(const T&);
     };

-``remove(const T& x, std::shared_ptr<Node>& p)`` uses recursion occurs, first, when searching for the key x, and, secondly, when the key is found in an internal node, that is, a node with two non-nullptr children.
-In this case the key is "removed" by copying its in-order successor into the node.
-Then in order to remove the duplicate in-order successor key (in the node that contained the in-order successor), we again call ``remove(successor_key, p->right)``, where ``p`` is the root of the subtree that contained the in-order successor.
+``remove(const T& x, std::shared_ptr<Node>& p)`` uses recursion, first when searching for key x, and secondly, when the key is found in an internal node (a node with two non-nullptr children),n which case the key is 'removed' by copying its in-order successor into the node.
+Then in order to remove the duplicate successor key in the node that contained the in-order successor, we call ``remove(successor_key, rightSubtree)``, where ``rightSubtree`` is the root of the subtree containing the in-order successor.

 .. code-block:: cpp